CypherZox/ethvoting_time/README.md

 ## Getting Started

-The app is available for installation in Google Play Store.
+The app is available for installation as an apk (Will publish on Play Store soon follow me on Twitter to get notified on that).
 To run on iOS devices you can run the app with an iOS Simulator.

 ### Prerequisites